VHF Radio Changes

 - The term SART may refer to an AIS-based 'Search and Rescue Transmitter' or a radar-based 'Search and Rescue Transponder'.
 Both systems are now officially part of GMDSS.

 - The channels on which UK Maritime Safety Information (MSI) messages are transmitted have been changed to 62, 63 and 64.
+Channel 10 is still used and is also used for oil pollution operations.

 - A Ship Portable Radio Licence (SPRL) is for equipment such as a handheld VHF, PLB or EPIRB that may be used on multiple vessels.
 An SPRL is valid only to the extent of UK territorial seas.